jay0423/black-jack/README.md

 #### Create an optimized basic strategy.

-You can create a newly optimized basic strategy.
+You can create a newly optimized "Basic Strategy".
 Based on the output basic strategy, blackjack simulation is performed again, and it is optimized by repeating it.
 The example below is optimized for 7 generations.